Electronic Resources Access Policy

 Electronic Resources License Restrictions

 Access, use, and reproduction of the electronic journals, databases, and other resources made available through the Ithaca College Library is governed by contracts or license agreements between the college and publishers or vendors.
-In many cases, license agreements impose greater restrictions on use than does copyright law.
-This document is posted for informational purposes; members of the college community are expected to make reasonable and good faith efforts to comply with the terms of these agreements.
+License agreements may impose greater restrictions on use than does copyright law.
+This library policy is consistent with Section 2.10 Technology Use Policy and Section 2.32 Copyright Policy and Guidelines in the Ithaca College Policy Manual and is applicable to all students, employees, affiliates, and any other individuals utilizing Ithaca College resources.

 Remote and on-campus use of these resources is limited to current students, faculty, and staff of the College.
 Unfortunately, current contracts prohibit use of licensed library electronic resources (databases, ebooks, eserials) by alumni and retirees.

-In using licensed electronic resources, all users should:
+In using licensed electronic resources, all users must

-• Copy an article for your personal use in teaching or research
+- copy an article for personal use in teaching or research.

-• Create a link to a journal article on a publisher or aggregator web site
+- create a link, without an image or thumbnail, to a journal article on a college or external web site.

-• Distribute copies of material to individuals or groups outside Ithaca College
+- Distributing copies of material to any individuals or groups outside Ithaca College

 Users should be aware that publishers and the college monitor use levels of electronic resources to verify compliance with licensing agreements.
 Breach of license by a single user may cause a publisher to suspend the college’s access without warning and/or result in the user having their access to electronic resources suspended.